 The Ancestry DNA ThruLines has now become the highlight of Ancestry DNA results, and the DNA Circle feature was phased out a few years ago.
 The technology behind ThruLines is more advanced and accurate than DNA Circles.

-If you were (or are) a fan of DNA Circles, you might wonder about the differences between the two.
+If you remember your DNA Circleswere (or are) a fan of them, you might wonder about the differences between the two.
 The information you can learn seems similar, so which is better?
 How are the features different?

 Advantages of ThruLines vs. DNA Circles

 The main advantage of ThruLines over DNA Circles highlights the power of the new Ancestry DNA feature:

 DNA matches can show up in your ThruLines even if your common ancestor isn’t in their family tree, and even if they only have one or two generations of ancestors in their tree.

 As I mentioned in the section above, Ancestry is able to use information gleaned from the 100+ million family trees on the site in order to automatically “build” the family tree of your DNA match and include them in your ThruLines.

 There are other advantages to using ThruLines over DNA Circles:

 - ThruLines show potential ancestors, not just ancestors who are already in your tree

 - ThruLines are presented in a very easy to understand manner